Prepare your storage device

 Always make sure your storage device is turned on and available before opening Photos.
 If Photos can't find the device, it will stop using the Photos library stored there.

 If you want to open a different Photos library

 - Press and hold the Option key while you open Photos.

-If you encounter a permissions issue with your library, you may be able to resolve it by using the Photos library repair tool.
+If you're experiencing some other permissions issue with your library, you may be able to resolve the issue with the Photos library repair tool.